-This document explains how to create and use a public or private Google Container Registry (GCR) Docker image from inside Terra.
+Learn how to create and use a public or private Google Container Registry (GCR) Docker image from inside Terra.
 This guide is useful for migrating or mirroring existing images from other repositories such as DockerHub.
-For a primer on what Docker containers are for and related terminology, see this Dictionary entry.
+For a primer on Docker containers and related terminology, see this Dictionary entry.

 Some of these instructions were adapted from Google GCR documentation.

 Before you begin, there are a few setup steps to complete.
 Note: Do these steps only once, the first time you publish a Docker container image.

 - Install Docker (see this tutorial for guidance).